ZennerIoT/element-parsers/README.md

 ### TEKTELIC Agriculture

+* 2022-04-06: Added watermark*_kpa_raw values not normalized to 24° if no temperature is available.
 * 2021-03-17: Fixed negative values for ambient temperature and added roundings for watermark and temperatures
 * 2020-11-09: Initial implementation according to "T0005978_TRM_Agriculture_Sensor_ver1_4.pdf"